If you are reading this article, I assume you are looking into building an online store.

 Shopify calculates US taxes automatically.
 For other parts of the world, you need a paid app like TaxJar ($19/month).
 Sellers of digital products can also offer tax exemption to customers from the EU (VAT MOSS scheme) via an external app (Exemptify, for example).

 In that regards, Shopify does everything right – with the exception of the strange URL structure.
 For instance, store products always appear under /products/.
-Blog articles are even worse as Shopify adds three words: https://yourstore.com/blogs/news/title.
+Blog articles are even worse as Shopify adds two additional folders: https://yourstore.com/blogs/news/your-blog-title.
 On the bright side, we found that Shopify stores load quite fast.
 Read more about Shopify SEO.

 Squarespace has recently improved its ability to completely customize page titles for product pages and blog posts.
 Adding alt-texts can be a bit overcomplicated but it’s all doable.